Thomas Andrews (1844-1921)

 4 EMILY ANDREWS (1879-1978) was born in Waterford on 19 March 1879.
 In 1901 she was working in Cork as a draper's assistant.
 She married Percival James Foster at St Fin Barre's Cathedral in Cork on 24 April 1905.
 He had been born in Wellingborough, Northants, on 23 September 1880, the son of Charles Frederick Foster, a boot manufacturer, and his wife Ann née Clayson.
 He was living with his mother at Northsyde, North Street, Wellingborough.
 Percy worked in the family shoe firm.
 They had met in Cork, and it is said Emily was disowned by her family for marrying an Englishman.
 (She was staying with her sister Clara in Sale, Cheshire, when Clara's daughter, Enid, was born in February 1906.)

 P.J. and Emily set up house at 179 Knox Road, Wellingborough.
 However, the shoe firm suffered a misfortune.
 The couple came to the United States in 1910 to join Emily's brother, Thomas.
 P.J. arrived on 2 June on the SS Teutonic from Southampton.
 His height was recorded as 6'0", with dark complexion, dark hair and blue eyes.
 Emilie arrived from Liverpool on 17 August 1910 on the SS Carmania with the two children, who were three and two years old.
 (The spelling Emilie seems to have originated before the family moved to the United States.)
 Her height was recorded as 5'4", with dark complexion, dark hair and blue eyes.
-They came to 500 South Street, Minneapolis, Minnesota, staying there for a couple of years.
+They came to join Emilie's brother, Thomas, at 500 South 10th Street, Minneapolis, Minnesota, staying there for a couple of years.
 The family were still in Hennepin County, Minnesota, in 1920.
 P.J. was a salesman in the tractor and car business, working for Kissel Cars.
 His work took him all over the country.
 He and Emilie moved to Iowa for a while.
 They all settled in Narberth, near Philadelphia, Pennsylvania in the 1920's and raised the family.
 In 1930, they were at 466 Brookhurst Avenue, Lower Merion, Montgomery, Pennsylvania.
 As the story goes, P.J. went on business to Chicago and Emilie sold the house and furniture and took the children to Develon, Wisconsin for the summer.

 When the children married, P.J. and Emilie separated.
 Emilie lived on Yale Avenue, Swarthmore, Pennsylvania during the 1950's, and worked as a nanny for years, especially taking care of babies.
 She later worked as manager of the Gibbons Nursing Home in Swarthmore.
 She was musical and played a banjo and the piano.